 - One diva, one mic.
 Respect your fellow feminists by not talking over, interrupting, or having side conversations while they are speaking!

-- Move up, move up.
+- Move up, move back.
 If you are someone who loves to speak, challenge yourself to move up into a space where others can voice their thoughts.
 If you’re someone who doesn’t speak up in group settings often, challenge yourself to move up into a space of sharing what’s on your mind with the group.

 - Use “I” statements.
 We are all experts of our own experience and your own experience is important.
 We want to know about you!
 Speak from your experience.